 Are Promise Rings Only for Women?

-Not necessarily.
-Although it’s common for men to give women promise rings, that doesn’t mean it’s an unbreakable rule.
-Many couples decide to both wear a promise ring, sometimes even buying a matching set of rings for just that purpose.
+No - promise rings are not exclusively for women.
+Many couples decide to both wear a promise ring together, sometimes even buying a matching set of rings for just that purpose.
 In fact, matching sets are becoming increasingly popular in today’s culture.
 Since promise rings are often much less of an investment than engagement rings, buying a ring for each partner to wear is more common than one might think, whatever the promise being made.

 Parents also sometimes buy matching promise rings for their children and friends sometimes buy promise rings to exchange with another friend as a token of lasting friendship.
 There’s no rule that says men can’t receive and wear a promise ring too, although men usually prefer wearing more of a simple band rather than a dainty and intricate design.